22 Practical Retaining Wall Ideas for Extra Curb Appeal

 With the right garden retaining wall ideas, design, and structure, your retaining wall can hold back the landscape’s soil and grow a garden from its walls.
 A vertical garden wall allows for easy vegetable picking and helps protect your plants from disease and pests.

 Your vertical garden needn’t only be reserved for vegetables.
-Grow your favorite ornamental plants to create a magnificent living green wall that provides privacy and absorbs noise.
+Grow your favorite ornamental plants (such as succulents, vines, and herbs) to create a magnificent living green wall that provides privacy and absorbs noise.

 17. Install a Fence